epics-extensions/EPNix/docs/ioc/user-guides/testing/integration-tests.md

 nix run -L '.#checks.x86_64-linux.simple.driverInteractive'
 ```

-You can then run `start_all()` to start all VMs declared in the test.
+You can then run `start_all()` to start all VMs defined in the test.

 :::{seealso}
-For how to interact with the Python shell,
+For information about interacting with the Python shell,
 see {ref}`run-driverinteractive` in the integration test tutorial.
 :::

 ## Adding a test

-To add a test,
+To add a new test,
 copy an existing test into another file in the {file}`checks/` folder:

 ```{code-block} bash